Sonettensieder/KIND/README.md

 How to use KI.ND:

-1) Start the program: if you have a Python 3.X interpreter installed, you can do this directly from the script.
-If you don't have that or don't know what it is, you would have to research shortly after how to convert a Python script into an executable (in the case of Windows, this ends in .exe).
-I don't want to offer the "ready made" program, because basically NOBODY should download an EXE file anywhere on the internet and run it, that's the fastest way to get a virus infected computer.
-This script is safe, don't worry, but please compile files yourself.
-Don't worry, it's quite simple ;)
+1) Start the program.

 2) When the window opens, enter your API key (see above) and press "Save".
-Then press "Record" and speak your input.
-After a short (see above) waiting time the output takes place.
+Then press "Aufnahme" and speak your input.
+Press "Stop" when you have finished.

 3) The software saves the created audio recording as a wave in the directory where the program is executed.
 If a new input is made, the old wave is overwritten.
 In this respect, there is no data garbage, but under certain circumstances it may be useful or desirable to manually remove the file after the rehearsal/performance.
 It will then simply be recreated by the program, one way or another.